Numichi/reactive-logger/README.md

 MDC map copy had run about 129 times for only one request.
 Then let's count how many times will run on one of the more complex applications?

 **My second problem on Kotlin Coroutine with lifting.**
 It does not work.
 When you call a Reactor API, API will activate hook, and MDC ThreadLocal will be overridden.
-After it, coroutine gets run point back.
+After it, coroutine scope gets regain control.
 Hooks are not taken effect in coroutine areas.
 If you would like to run a logger with slf4j in the coroutine area, according to slf4j, the MDC is empty, but CoroutineContext is not.

 **Another side effect I have experienced.**
 When I created a parallel request, my first request ended later than my second request.
 I have used a suspended delay in code, and I noticed